-Integration Policy Score: 7

-Though many integration efforts have been made, starting as early as kindergarten, integration policy cannot broadly be called a success in Switzerland, particularly given the very high share of migrants in the population (accounting for about one-fifth of the country's residents).
+Integration Policy For many years, Swiss integration policy was predicated on the perception that Score: 7 foreigners were "guest workers," whose limited stay meant that broad efforts to encourage integration were unnecessary.
+As many foreign workers gained access to unlimited work permits between the mid-1970s and the mid-1990s, the policy approach grew inappropriate over time.
+Accordingly, a number of efforts to improve integration have been made, starting as early as kindergarten.
+Nonetheless, integration policy cannot broadly be called a success in Switzerland, particularly given the very high share of migrants in the population (accounting for about one-quarter of the country's residents).
 Yet if the lack of a coherent federal integration policy is undisputable, this does not mean that integration policy is failing as a whole.
 Many local authorities are doing a good and sometimes innovative job of integration, especially for second-generation migrants.
 According to OECD statistics, second-generation migrants in Switzerland perform better in school and are better integrated into the labor market than is the case in other European countries.